Cabra Rooftop Downtown Skyline

 • price 3 of 4

-You’ll find most food items you order astonishingly mediocre and overpriced at the ultra-expensive luxury rooftop atop the Waldorf Astoria Beverly Hills, but Rooftop by JG (short for mononymous celebrity chef Jean-Georges) also boasts the highest 360-degree views in the area, making it perfect for special occasions—and the primary reason why it’s still on this list.
-More restaurant than bar, Rooftop by JG reserves the best seats in the house for diners, while walk-ins are consigned to the first-come, first-served bar and lounge area.
+Why we love it: You’ll find most food items you order astonishingly mediocre and overpriced at the ultra-expensive luxury rooftop atop the Waldorf Astoria Beverly Hills, but the 12th-story vantage point means that the Rooftop Beverly Hills boasts the highest, arguably best 360-degree views in the area.
+This makes it perfect for special occasions, and is the primary reason why it still earned a spot on this list.
+More restaurant than bar, the Rooftop reserves the best seats in the house for diners, while walk-ins are consigned to the first-come, first-served bar and lounge area.
 When it comes to food, skip almost everything but the ginger marinated tuna tartare.
-Oh, and the tortilla chips.
-Those are good too.
+Oh, and the guacamole with taro chips and crudités.
+Those are good, too.

 Recommended